iifrp/iifrp.github.io/_rfc/RFC-5.md

 <span id="2.2.4">2.2.4.</span> Cincta (Sandwich)

-To be classified as belonging to the Kingdom Cincta, a foodstuff MUST meet the following formal definition:
+To be classified as belonging to the Kingdom Cincta, a FOODSTUFF MUST meet the following formal definition:

 > Cincta (Kingdom Sandwich):
 >
-> A foodstuff, being already defined as within the Catino (Dish) Domain, that is comprised of either a set of various distinct components of relatively equal value or a primary component supported by other lesser components that is principally circumscribed, either partially or completely, by single kind of ingredient such that said circumscription forms the bounds of the dish, and is optionally amended by, but not principally composed of, a sauce.
+> A FOODSTUFF, being already defined as within the Catino (Dish) Domain, that is comprised of either a set of various distinct components of relatively equal value or a primary component supported by other lesser components that is principally circumscribed, either partially or completely, by single kind of ingredient such that said circumscription forms the bounds of the dish, and is optionally amended by, but not principally composed of, a sauce.

 This definition is different from the others above in that it describes multiple additional criteria for classification within kingdom Cincta (e.g. single-ingredient circumscription) as well as the looser definition of the dish's component parts.
 This is intended as the principle defining element of a dish in this kingdom is not its ingredients, but how those ingredients&mdash;assuming they are not principally composed of or held together by a sauce&mdash;are contained by the food itself.